- Code POPH4101

-You will need to contact the Research School of Population Health to request a permission code to enrol in this course.
+You will need to contact the Nat Centre for Epidemiology and Population Health to request a permission code to enrol in this course.

 Prescribed TextsBetty R Kirkwood & Jonathan AC Sterne.
 Essential Medical Statistics (2nd Ed).
 Oxford: Blackwell Science Ltd, 2003.
 ISBN-13: 978-0865428713

 Tuition fees are for the academic year indicated at the top of the page.

 Commonwealth Support (CSP) Students